sh6khan/git-cheat-sheet/README.md

 ```
 _Why Rebase?_, It's a great to make a clean looking tree, it appears as if you never created a branch to begin with.
 Remember a rebase is simply shifting the commit that your branch branched off of, to be the HEAD of master

-#Merge Conflicts
+##Merge Conflicts

-If you try and to do a merge, there is likely chance that you will end up with a merge conflict.
+If you try and perform a merge, there is a chance that you will end up with a merge conflict.
 Before we go over how to solve these problems, an important thing to learn is how to back out of the current predicament

 ```
 $ git merge --abort
 # or
 $ git rebase --abort
 ```
-To see which files contain merge conflicts.
+To see which files contain merge conflicts (assuming you haven't backed out yet).
 Just run

 ```
 $ git status
 ```
 The important thing to remember here is that you have final say as to how the merge conflict is handled.
 If a coworkers spent hours and days on a feature that conflicted with yours, You can simply over write all their hard work.
-(But lets try our best to be not be so selfish ;) )
+(But let's try our best to be not be so selfish ;) )

 ##### Edit Conflicts
-* Most common, two people have edited the same file.
+* Happens when two users edit the same lines of a file.

+After opening op the file with the conflict you should see

 ```
 <<<<<<< HEAD